Language Models can Infer Action Semantics for Symbolic Planners from Environment Feedback: Introduction

-We propose \ourmethod (\ourmethodshort), a novel method that combines language models with symbolic solvers to induce domain world models.
-At a high level, our method maintains a probabilistic memory of learned action semantics, which it iteratively improves by interacting with the environment.
-We use LLMs to sample (possibly incorrect) candidate trajectories and infer action semantics based on the result of executing those trajectories in the environment.
-This leverages LLMs' strong commonsense reasoning abilities, as well as their ability to generate syntactically valid formal semantics.
-Meanwhile, we use a symbolic solver to search for ways to achieve the final goal state based on our current belief about the action semantics; this compensates for the LLMs' comparatively poor ability to efficiently search through a large state space.
+LLMs struggle with long-horizon planning and often generate plans that include invalid actions, such as filling a cup before the lid is removed.
+Instead of using the LLM directly as a planner, we propose \ourmethod (\ourmethodshort), a novel method that combines language models with symbolic solvers to \textit{iteratively explore the environment and predict the action semantics based on environment feedback}. \ourmethodshort maintains a probabilistic memory of learned action semantics, which iteratively improves by interacting with the environment.
+We use LLMs to sample possible incorrect or incomplete candidate action trajectories conditioned on initial proposed action sequences from a symbolic planner, then infer action semantics based on the result of executing those trajectories. \ourmethodshort leverages LLMs' strong commonsense reasoning abilities, as well as their ability to generate syntactically valid formal semantics, while using a symbolic solver to search for ways to achieve the final goal state based on our current belief about the action semantics.

-Across 7 diverse environments, we demonstrate the effectiveness and efficiency of leveraging LLMs for domain induction. \ourmethodshort consistently induces correct domain files, and does so with substantially fewer total execution steps and numbers of resets than multiple baseline approaches.
-Overall, this integration of LLMs and symbolic solvers presents a promising avenue for advancing domain induction capabilities in robotics.
+We demonstrate the effectiveness and efficiency of \ourmethodshort for domain induction in 7 symbolic reasoning environments. \ourmethodshort can achieve 100\% success rate with the \planner solver, while the best LLMs, O1-preview~\cite{o1-preview} and Claude-3.5-Sonnet~\cite{claude-3.5-sonnet} perform less than 40\% on average.
+Additionally, \ourmethodshort consistently induces correct domain files, and does so with substantially fewer total execution steps and environment resets than other approaches.
+The integration of LLMs and symbolic solvers is a promising avenue for domain induction in robotics and general reasoning agent workflows.